 - Resources for student access to computers

-The following workflow is meant as guidance for how you can facilitate a Pro and Con Grid learning activity in a remote learning environment.
+The following workflow is meant as guidance for how you can facilitate a Pro and Con Grid learning activity in an online learning environment.

 - Write a prompt that will elicit thoughtful pro and con arguments on a decision, judgment, dilemma, or issue.

 - Select the desired approach and prepare the technology to facilitate the activity (ex.
-Create a Blackboard Collaborate Ultra session or create a shared Google Doc).
+Create a Zoom session or create a shared Google Doc).

 - Determine when you will have students engage in this activity (beginning, middle, end, or outside of class).

 - Set up students into groups.
 Consider limiting the group size to 2-3 students.
-The easiest way to do this in Blackboard Collaborate Ultra is to use the Random Assign feature.
-Identify the number of groups you want and it automatically populated students into them.
+The easiest way to do this in Zoom is to use the Random Assign feature.
+Identify the number of groups you want and it automatically populates students into them.
 You can also use Custom Assignment to create groups or use the Allow attendees to switch groups option.
-Note: Breakout groups are only available in sessions with 250 or fewer attendees.
-You can create up to 20 breakout rooms.
-There is no limit to the number of attendees you can put in each group.

 - Direct students to the Google Doc link that creates an individual version of the document for each group.